-Post-project runoff volumes for the 2-year, 24-hour storm event do not increase by more than 10% compared to the pre-project runoff volumes for the 2-year, 24-hour storm event; and,
+Post-project runoff volumes for the 2-year, 24-hour storm event do not increase by more than 10 percent compared to the pre-project runoff volumes for the 2-year, 24-hour storm event; and,

-Post-project times of concentration for the 2-year, 24-hour storm event do not decrease by more than 10% compared to the pre-project times of concentration for the 2-year, 24-hour storm event.
+Post-project times of concentration for the 2-year, 24-hour storm event do not decrease by more than 10 percent compared to the pre-project times of concentration for the 2-year, 24-hour storm event; and

+In cases where excess post-project runoff volumes in section VIII.L.2.b.i cannot be retained, as demonstrated by the project proponent, flow rate from the site must be limited to no greater than 110% of the pre-development 2-year, 24-hour peak flow rate.

-BMPs must be provided in accordance with section VIII.L.2.b unless:
+Structural control measures must be provided in accordance with section VIII.L.2.b unless:

 Source and/or treatment control measures either on-site or off-site already effectively modify runoff volumes and times of concentration such that they satisfy Section VIII.L.2.b above.

+A representative monitoring program must be carried out for vulnerable channels as part of the Monitoring and Reporting Program to demonstrate the effectiveness of the Permittees’ hydromodification controls.
+A vulnerable channel in this context means one which is susceptible to physical, chemical, or biological changes that may impact beneficial uses.

 ILLICIT DISCHARGE DETECTION AND ELIMINATION PROGRAM (IDDE)

-Each Permittee must have a program that effectively prohibits illicit connections and illegal discharges into their respective MS4s.
+Each Permittee must have a program that effectively prohibits illicit connections and illicit discharges into their respective MS4s.

 General

-Each Permittee must employ an effective mechanism for the public to report known or suspected illegal discharges and illicit connections.
+Each Permittee must make available an effective mechanism for the public to report known or suspected illicit discharges and illicit connections.

-Each Permittee must have a reporting mechanism that is continuously advertised to the public.
+Each Permittee must have a reporting mechanism that is continuously made available to the public.

 Each Permittee must advertise the availability of services that allow residents to dispose of wastes that have the potential to be discharged to their MS4s (e.g., Household Hazardous Waste Program, electronics recycling, etc.).

-Each Permittee must implement an effective program to detect illicit connections and illegal discharges; to trace the source of illicit connections and illegal discharges; and to eliminate or permit such discharges and connections.
+Each Permittee must implement an effective program to detect illicit connections and illicit discharges; to trace the source of illicit connections and illicit discharges; and to eliminate or permit such discharges and connections.

 Each Permittees’ program may be part of or in support of a comprehensive program led by the Principal Permittee.